devscast/validable/README.md

 ![Maven Central Version](https://img.shields.io/maven-central/v/tech.devscast/validable?color=blue)
 [![build](https://github.com/devscast/validable/actions/workflows/build.yaml/badge.svg)](https://github.com/devscast/validable/actions/workflows/build.yaml)

+> [!NOTE]
+> We want to inform you that Validable will no longer be maintained.
+The project has reached its end of life, and there will be no further updates or support.
+> Thank you to everyone who used and contributed to Validable!

 Validable is an extensible library that simplifies text field validation for Jetpack Compose and Compose Multiplatform by providing abstraction and reusable validation logic.